vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/barcode/setup/software.rst

 =============================
-Activate the Barcodes in Odoo
+Activate the Barcodes in Leansoft
 =============================

 The barcode scanning features can save you a lot of time usually lost